 - (F) Completion of deliberations.
 A hearing shall not be closed until a district commission or the board has provided an opportunity for all parties under the relevant criteria to respond to the last permit or evidence submitted.
 Once a hearing has been closed, a commission or the board shall conclude deliberations as soon as is reasonably practicable.
 A decision of a commission or the board shall be issued within 20 days of the completion of deliberations.
-See 10 V.S.A. § 6085(f). - subdivision, or its potential impacts, will extend into an adjacent district, the chair of the board may assign the case to the district commission in which district the project predominates if this assignment will provide for greater efficiency of review.
-The district commission assigned to the case may review the entire scope of the project and render a decision.
+See 10 V.S.A. § 6085(f). - (G) Adjacent district.
+When it is determined that a development or subdivision, or its potential impacts, will extend into an adjacent district, the chair of the board may assign the case to the district commission in which district the project predominates if this assignment will provide for greater efficiency of review.
+The district commission assigned to the case may review the entire scope of the project and render a decision. - (H) Waiver of requirements.
+The district commission or the board may waive any filing requirement upon a showing of good cause, unless such waiver would unfairly prejudice the rights of other parties.